Non-parametric estimation of the reaction term in semi-linear SPDEs with spatial ergodicity: Introduction

-Regularity results for the density for non--smooth $f$ are given by \citet{romitoSimpleMethodExistence2018} and \citet{nourdinDensityFormulaConcentration2009b}.
-In the latter, requiring only global Lipschitz--continuity of $f$, the authors bound the densities (but not their derivatives) from below and above.
-Their approach has been applied in \citep{nualartGaussianDensityEstimates2009a, nualartOptimalGaussianDensity2011} to SPDEs, and we extend their results to more general operators $A_t$, domains $\Lambda$, and spatial covariance structures of $\D W_t/\D t$ (Proposition \ref{prop:DensityBounds}).
-The lower and upper bounds for the densities in Proposition \ref{prop:DensityBounds} pave the way for other statistical methods, compare Assumption (E) and its discussion in \citep{hildebrandtNonparametricCalibrationStochastic2023}.
+Regularity results for the density for non-smooth $f$ are given by \citet{romitoSimpleMethodExistence2018} and \citet{nourdinDensityFormulaConcentration2009}.
+In the latter, requiring only global Lipschitz-continuity of $f$, the authors bound the densities (but not their derivatives) from below and above.
+Their approach has been applied by \citet{nualartGaussianDensityEstimates2009a, nualartOptimalGaussianDensity2011} to SPDEs, and we extend their results to more general operators $A_t$, domains $\Lambda$, and spatial covariance structures of $\D W_t/\D t$ (Proposition \ref{prop:DensityBounds}).
+The lower and upper bounds for the densities in Proposition \ref{prop:DensityBounds} pave the way for other statistical methods, compare Assumption (E) and its discussion of \citet{hildebrandtNonparametricCalibrationStochastic2023}.